nx-lr/protea/readme.md

 #### Format Directives

-3nity provide an extensive string formatting mini-language for converting, transforming, transliterating and serialising objects in strings, with a syntax derived from Command Prompt.
+3nity has an extensive string formatting mini-language for converting, transforming, transliterating and serialising objects in strings, with a syntax derived from Command Prompt.

 They are composed of the following parts: